Opioid epidemic in the United States: Naloxone

 Naloxone (Narcan) can be used as a rescue medication for opioid overdose or as a preventive measure for those wanting to stop using opiates.
 It is an opioid antagonist, meaning it binds to opioid receptors, which prevents them from being activated by opiates.
 It binds more strongly than other drugs, so that when someone is overdosing on opioids, naloxone can be administered, allowing it to take the place of the opioid drug in the person's receptors, turning them off.
 This blocks the effect of the receptors.

 Take-home naloxone overdose prevention kits have shown promise in areas exhibiting rapid increases in opioid overdoses and deaths due to the increased availability of fentanyl and other synthetic opioids.
 Many counties offer naloxone training programs with the aim of educating the surrounding community on how to use naloxone.
 Early implementation of programs that widely distribute THN kits across these areas can substantially reduce the number of opioid overdose deaths.
 Additionally, persons at risk for opioid overdose did not engage in riskier, compensatory drug use as a result of having access to naloxone kits.

+Beginning in Spring 2023 in Illinois, vending machines filled with free naloxone have been placed in high-density areas to prevents opioid overdose deaths.